Umbracoindevs/umbramn.18.04/README.md

 #COPY AND PAST THIS BUT FIX ALIAS NAME FOR YOUR CORRECT ALIAS:

 startmasternode alias false YOURALIAS
+After running the command in step 4, go back to your VPS Enter cd to get back to your root directory
+Enter umbra-cli masternode status
+This will tell you the status of your masternode, any questions, please ask!

-# open my masternodes tab to see your masternodes ;)
+# open my masternodes tab to see your masternodes